Six places to watch the sunrise in Cornwall

 Falmouth’s Gylly Beach is famed as a swimming spot, stand-up paddleboarder’s dream and for its vibrant beachfront café.
 Yet head down at dawn and you will experience a different atmosphere.
 As the sun rises, the water takes on a glassy effect and mirrors the kaleidoscope of colours spread across the sky.
 Spot the daisies that line the beach complimenting the pink hues around them.

 To catch the sun breaking into the sky admist a serene harbour setting, try Fowey.
 The masts and sails of harbour boats will point upwards towards the orange splash of colour that rises above the seaside town.
 The sunrise here is the perfect time to enjoy the sights of Fowey in peace before the lively chatter of the working harbour life takes hold throughout the day.

 Cobbled streets usually packed with beachgoers and fisherman alike are empty in Mevagissey at sunrise, touched only by the soft sun rays which fill the atmosphere.
 Wander the harbour walls as if they belong to you alone at the calmest point in the day, experiencing this classic Cornish village in a new and ethereal light.

 Situated on the Lizard Penninsula, Coverack is one of the most Southerly points in Cornwall to watch the suns first light greet the land.
 Its small pebbly beach is like a secret haven, kissed by the first rays of light which will soon awaken the rest of Cornwall for a lively day of beach trips and water sports.
-Listen to the trickle of the water as it runs down the rocks which line the shore, glowing with an almost golden quality in the dawn hue.
+Listen to the trickle of the water as it runs down the rocks which line the shore.